 Along with a regularly updated blog that shares fresh ideas and practical solutions for professional and amateur photographers, Photo Shelter’s online resource page features an annual photography guide and practical guides to different aspects of photography and eCommerce.

-If you think Photoshelter pricing is too steep, you can also use Photoshelter promo codes through this link.
+If you think Photoshelter pricing is too steep, you can also use Photoshelter promo codes through the link below.

 Free trial/refund policy/money-back guarantee:

 The platform offers a free 30-day trial period, after which you’ll have to cancel or upgrade to any of the three paid plans.
-Unfortunately, there is no money-back guarantee.
+Unfortunately, there terms of service page states there is no money-back guarantee.
 Moreover, you don't get a refund if you cancel your subscription.